tianhuil/todo-react/README.md

-# Webpack React Typescript Starter
+# Todo App in React

-A simple typescript react starter for webpack.
-Works well for starter pages that can be hosted on github.
+A simple typescript todo react app.

 ## Getting Started
 To use the starer: